Quality Drainage Scoria used in construction

 Sandpits are a great way for children to enjoy the outdoors and get creative with their play.
 But it’s important to select the right sand for these types of activities.

-Whitewashed sand is an increasingly popular option due its cleanliness, lack of sharp edges and fine texture that make it much easier to keep kids’ clothes and hands clean after they have been playing in the sandpit.
+White washed sand is an increasingly popular option.
+Due its cleanliness, lack of sharp edges and fine texture that make it much easier to keep kids’ clothes and hands clean after they have been playing in the sandpit.
 Let’s take a look at some of the benefits of whitewashed sand as well as tips on how to choose, store and use it safely so you can ensure your child has hours of safe fun in the sun.

 Benefits of Choosing White Washed Sand

-Hands and clothes will be noticeably cleaner after using white washed sand as well — saving parents time, hassle, and growing water bills after each play.
+Hands and clothes will be noticeably cleaner after using white washed sand as well.
+Saving parents time, hassle, and growing water bills after each play.

 via GIPHY